-The IFC recruitment registration fee is FREE and a $50 bid signing fee will be required if you decide to join a chapter.
+The IFC Spring Recruitment Registration is $15 and a $50 bid signing fee will be required if you decide to join a chapter.

 Register for recruitment below and scroll down to check out all of the summer events happening for each chapter!

 Rho Alphas are responsible for guiding potential new members through the formal recruitment process as well as serve as ambassadors for the Interfraternity Council.

 Will fraternity recruitment still occur in Spring 2022 considering COVID-19 restrictions?

 As of now, fraternity recruitment will still occur in-person and will follow CDC and state guidelines.
 We will continue to monitor the impact of the COVID-19 crisis.
 Any changes, delays, or cancellations will be communicated in a timely manner.

 What is the GPA requirement to join a fraternity?